OpenBMB/MiniCPM-V/README.md

 - 🙌 **Bilingual Support.**

   OmniLMM-3B is **the first edge-deployable LMM supporting bilingual multimodal interaction in English and Chinese**.
-This is achieved by generalizing multimodal capabilities across languages, a technique from our ICLR 2024 spotlight [paper](https://arxiv.org/abs/2308.12038).
+This is achieved by generalizing multimodal capabilities across languages, a technique from the ICLR 2024 spotlight [paper](https://arxiv.org/abs/2308.12038).

 ### Evaluation